Murder of Marion Parker: Manhunt

-Several suspects were considered at this time, including Earl Smith, the son of a local dentist, and Lewis H. Wyatt, who was apprehended and interviewed in Las Vegas, Nevada, but they were cleared of suspicion after Mary Holt, the registrar who had spoken with Marion's abductor, confirmed neither were the same man.
+Several suspects were considered at this time, including Earl Smith, the son of a local dentist; and Lewis H. Wyatt, who was apprehended and interviewed in Las Vegas, Nevada.
+They were cleared of suspicion after Mary Holt, the registrar who had spoken with Marion's abductor, confirmed neither one was the same man.

 Suspect identification

 Police traced a laundry mark on the towel found stuffed inside Marion's torso to the Bellevue Arms apartments (34.066060°N 118.251670°W), where they interviewed a number of tenants.
-On December 20, the fingerprints taken from the abandoned Chrysler were identified as belonging to William Edward Hickman (born February 1, 1908), a former coworker of Perry Parker.
+On December 20, the fingerprints taken from the getaway car were identified as belonging to William Edward Hickman (born February 1, 1908), a former coworker of Perry Parker.
 Both men were employed by the First National Bank of Los Angeles, where Parker worked as an assistant cashier and Hickman as an officer.

 The year prior, Hickman had been arrested on a complaint made by Perry regarding stolen and forged checks totaling $400.
-Hickman was convicted and sentenced to probation, after which he spent six months living with family in Kansas City, Missouri before returning to Los Angeles.
-Additional fingerprints lifted from the ransom letters were able to be positively identified as Hickman's.
-It was subsequently uncovered that Hickman had been a new resident of the Bellevue Arms, having moved into the building recently under the alias "Donald Evans."
+He was convicted and sentenced to probation, after which he spent six months living with family in Kansas City, Missouri, before returning to Los Angeles.
+Additional fingerprints lifted from the ransom letters were positively identified as Hickman's.
+It was subsequently discovered that Hickman had been a new resident of the Bellevue Arms, having moved into the building recently under the alias "Donald Evans."

 Upon examination of Hickman's apartment, bloody footprints were discovered, evidence of a crime.
-Additionally, police found partly burnt handwritten drafts of ransom letters regarding Parker, as well as newspaper clippings about the Parker kidnapping.
+Additionally, police found partly burnt handwritten drafts of ransom letters, as well as newspaper clippings about the kidnapping.
 Residents of the Bellevue Arms told police that during their initial combing of the building, Hickman had not been home and hence had not been encountered by law enforcement.
 Additionally, a janitor in the building reported that he had witnessed Hickman carrying several packages to his car on the night of December 16, and observed him wiping down the seats of the car the following day.